Manage Care

 - Manually compile patient data.
 For example, download your monthly Child and Adolescent Well-Care Visit report on the Provider Portal and compare it to your EHR/paper records.

-This measure allows providers to submit well-child visits from the clinic EHR system or paper records to the Alliance by the DST contractual deadline.
-This includes well visits that were completed before the member was eligible for Medi-Cal or during a gap in coverage.
+This measure allows providers to submit well-care visits from the clinic EHR system or paper records to the Alliance by the DST contractual deadline.
+This includes well-care visits that were completed before the member was eligible for Medi-Cal or during a gap in coverage.
 To submit, upload data files to the DST on the Provider Portal.
 To be accepted, data must be submitted as a CSV file.
 Step-by-step instructions are available in the Data Submission Tool Guide on the Provider Portal.

 - The American Academy of Pediatrics (AAP) and Bright Futures recommend annual well-care visits during childhood and adolescence.
 See the Bright Futures Periodicity Schedule for a comprehensive schedule up to 21 years of age.
 Bright Futures also offers guidelines for early childhood (1-4 years), middle childhood (5-10 years) and adolescent (11-21 years) well-care visits.

-- Use Medical Assistants to create pending orders in the EHR for each immunization due during every visit.
+- Use medical assistants to create pending orders in the EHR for each immunization due during every visit.
 The clinician must manually uncheck the immunization order during each visit if they are unable to provide the vaccination due for the child.
 This is a method to ensure reminders for needed vaccinations are present during every visit.

 - Partner with key community stakeholders such as school-based clinics.